kisaacs/benchmark_charting/benchmark_run_scenarios.md

 ##### Execute the programs and output results to a file:

 From a command line window, she runs the performance measurement tool executable and redirects the output into a file (with “>>”).
-Let’s consider the benchmark tool prints out its output as JSON format which could be parsed into python dictionary.
+Let’s consider the performance measurement tool prints out its output as JSON format which could be parsed into python dictionary.
 For example, if she uses [*blazemark*](https://bitbucket.org/blaze-lib/blaze/wiki/Blazemark) for performance measurement, she could redirect it’s output as follows:

     $ ./complex1 -only-blaze >> outfile